Upstate Bred. New York City Based.

 In August 2016, ‘Love Isn’t Enough’ premiered at the Gene Siskel Film Center in Chicago as an Official Selection of the Black Harvest Film Festival.
 See a review of the film here.
 ‘Love Isn’t Enough’ is an Official Selection of the 2016 California Long Beach Indie International Film Festival and the 2017 Toronto Black Film Festival.
 ‘Love Isn’t Enough’ is now available on Amazon.

-This August, Ashley invites you to the World Premiere of a New American Play, ‘The Untold Yippie Project.’
-This new work by Becca Schlossberg is inspired by a true story in 1970 when a group of Yippies organized a takeover of Disneyland.
-Don’t miss Jed Ryan’s review from the Huffington Post.
-‘The Untold Yippie Project’ runs August 3-19 at the Access Theater.
+This August, Ashley performed in a New American Play, ‘The Untold Yippie Project,’ by Becca Schlossberg.
+This new work is inspired by a true story in 1970 when a group of Yippies organized a takeover of Disneyland.
+Check out Jed Ryan’s review from the Huffington Post.

 Ashley is currently taking meetings.
 Visit her IMDB page.